Pittsburg–Chartierville Border Crossing: Description

-The Pittsburg–Chartierville Border Crossing is the only crossing on the Canada–United States border in the state of New Hampshire, which is the only state in the United States with only one international border crossing.
+The Pittsburg–Chartierville Border Crossing is the only crossing on the Canada–United States border in the state of New Hampshire, which is the only U.S. state with a single international border crossing.
 It serves about 10,000 vehicles a year.
 Pittsburg is notable for being the largest township (in terms of land area) in the continental United States.
-Although there was a U.S. border station at Connecticut Lakes as far back as the 1930s, the facility consisted of a small one-room structure, and later a mobile home.
-The U.S. did not have a permanent inspection facility at the border until 1960, and the northernmost stretch of U.S. Route 3 remained unpaved until about 1970.
-In 2012, the U.S. built a new border inspection facility.
-The Fourth Connecticut Lake Trail starts near the parking lot of the border station.